 During this time of year, winter soup classics are the best.
 I love getting inspired by recipes on Pinterest and other search engines to get inspired by some delicious winter soup classics recipe ideas.

 It’s always good to discover various ways to make them too.
-There are times when stovetop seems like the best option and other times when it’s slow cooker all the way.
+There are times when stovetop seems like the best option and other times when it’s a slow cooker all the way.